umutbozkurt/django-rest-framework-mongoengine/README.md

 ### do not use git clone!

 It may contain non-working code.
+Before using it, run tests to ensure the code is working.

 ## Usage